Muhammad IV of Morocco: Military commander

 He invited a group of officers from Ottoman Tunisia who had served in the Ottoman army to raise and train the first European-style regiment, the askari, as a supplement to the usual palace guards (abid) and tribal troops (ghish and nu'aib).
 Muhammad IV set up the Madrasa of al-Muhandiseen, a military engineering school in Fes, supervised by the renegade French Count Joseph de Saulty (an artillery officer from Algiers, de Saulty defected after an amorous entanglement, and converted, taking up the name Abd al-Rahman al-Ali).
 Muhammad IV hired writers to translate various European textbooks on engineering and science.
 He was personally involved in the translation of the works of scientists such as Legendre, Newton and Lalande.
 He also struck deals with British Gibraltar and Egypt to receive regular contingents of Moroccan soldiers for artillery training.

 Reign

 Early reign

-The new sultan hardly looked the part of a modernizer with his flowing white robes and mane of curly black hair, but he was in fact immersed in the language of reform and fully aware of the technological transformations taking place elsewhere in the region.
-He had reportedly perused military manuals translated from Turkish and European languages into Arabic, and he had a lively curiosity about technical innovations.
+The new sultan did not outwardly resemble a modernizer. yet he was engaged with contemporary reformist ideas and was aware of the technological development elsewhere in the region.